Tschipcraft/spawnanimations/README.md

 This pack does not affect vanilla gameplay, since the entities that have not yet come out of the ground are only invisible and silent.

-If you want to exclude an entity you can use the tag "exclude" or edit the JSON files located in spawnanimations/data/spawnanimations/tags/entity_types/...
+If you want to exclude an entity you can use the tag "exclude" or edit the JSON files located in spawnanimations/data/spawnanimations/tags/entity_types/... to even include mobs

 ## Installation